department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials.md

     description: If you've worked in certain military jobs, you may have had contact with asbestos (fibers once used in many buildings and products that are now known to be toxic).
   - url: /disability-benefits/conditions/exposure-to-hazardous-materials/birth-defects/
     title: Birth Defects/Spina Bifida
-    description: If you served in South Vietnam or the Republic of Korea during certain time periods, you may have had contact with chemicals (like Agent Orange) linked to birth defects in the children of Veterans.
+    description: If you served in South Vietnam or the Republic of Korea during certain time periods, you may have had contact with chemicals (like Agent Orange) believed to cause birth defects in the children of Veterans.
   - url: /disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune/
     title: Contaminated Drinking Water at Camp Lejeune
-    description: If you were stationed at Camp Lejeune between 1953 and 1988, you may be at risk of certain health problems linked to the camp's water during that time.
+    description: If you were stationed at Camp Lejeune between 1953 and 1988, you may be at risk of certain health problems believed to be caused by the camp's water during that time.
   - url: /disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness/
     title: Gulf War Illness
     description: If you've served in Southwest Asia, you may be at risk of certain health problems linked to that region.